ScientiaMobile/scientiamobile-jobs/README.md

 * [Front End Developer](https://github.com/ScientiaMobile/front-end-developer/wiki/Code-Exercise)

 **Please Note:**
-- If you have any questions along the way as you complete the Code Eercise, please [contact us](mailto:dev-jobs@scientiamobile.com?subject=Code-Exercise-Question) about it
+- If you have any questions along the way as you complete the Code Exercise, please [contact us](mailto:dev-jobs@scientiamobile.com?subject=Code-Exercise-Question) about it